Son Sook: Back to theater

-In November 1999, Son Sook took to the stage for the first time since resigning from her position as Minister of Environment in June of that year.
-Son appeared in the play "That Woman," directed by Lim Young-woong, which premiered at the Sanullim Small Theater in Seoul at 3 pm on the 16th.
-"That Woman" is a one-person play that presents a new stage adaptation of Simone de Beauvoir's "Woman in Desperate," portraying the despair of a woman who believes she has achieved success in life and love, only to discover her husband's infidelity.
-This performance was performed until January 23, 2000.
+In November 1999, Son Sook appeared in the play That Woman, directed by Lim Young-woong, which premiered at the Sanullim Small Theater in Seoul at 3 pm on the 16th.
+That Woman is a one-person play that presents a new stage adaptation of Simone de Beauvoir's Woman in Desperate, portraying the despair of a woman who believes she has achieved success in life and love, only to discover her husband's infidelity.
+This was performed until January 23, 2000.

-In the year 2000, Son Sook graced the stage of the Towol Theater at the National Theater of Korea with the play "Mother," running from December 7 to the 31st.
-This production, written by Lee Youn-taek, marked its third staging, following its initial performance in 1996 and a subsequent one in 1999.
-Son Sook's return to the role of Mother after her previous performance in Moscow, along with the controversy surrounding the termination of the play 20-year long-term contract with Jeongdong Theater, generated considerable buzz for this particular performance."Theater is a live art form where actors and the audience breathe together.
+In the year 2000, Son Sook performed at the Towol Theater at the National Theater of Korea with the play Mother, running from December 7 to 31.
+This production, written by Lee Youn-taek, was its third staging, following earlier performances in 1996 and 1999.
+Son Sook's return to the role of Mother after her previous performance in Moscow, along with the controversy surrounding the termination of the play's 20-year contract with Jeongdong Theater, generated considerable buzz."Theater is a live art form where actors and the audience breathe together.
 It is an extraordinary experience when actors and the audience meet each other's gaze and share the same breath.
 Moreover, unlike screens or TV dramas, theater often provides healing for the audience.
 Despite the challenging environment in theater, I love it and transcend all of that for the love of theater."In 2004, Son Sook's Mother was performed in COEX Art Hall.

-In 2007, after 15 years, Son and Park Jeong-ja, who had previously worked together in a production back in 1992, reunited for the play Agnes of God.
+In 2007, after 15 years, Son and Park Jeong-ja, who had previously worked together in 1992, reunited for the play Agnes of God.
 This play revolves around the character of Agnes, a young nun, and explores the intense psychological conflicts and confrontations between the senior nun and the psychiatrist.
-Since its South Korean initial debut in 1983, play Agnes of God has enjoyed immense popularity, consistently selling out every performance.
+Since its South Korean debut in 1983, Agnes of God has enjoyed immense popularity, consistently selling out every performance.